compinder/CPlusPlus/README.md

 ## Purpose
-pull command with patch after forking a repository.
+pull with patch after forking a repository.